runicscribe/worldbuilding-docs/dae-machina/culture/organizations/ocean_merfae.md

 ##

-Built into the shell of a collosal ocean wurm, who the leader merged with about two-thousand years ago.
+Built into the shell of a collosal triclaw leviathan, who the leader merged with about two-thousand years ago.

 ## Chasmlight

-Chasmlight is a massive, ancient abyssal merfae city-state in the center-north of the Great Southern Ocean.
+Chasmlight is a massive, ancient abyssal merfae kingdom in the center-north of the Great Southern Ocean.
 From above (still deep underwater), it almost looks like a night sky at the bottom of the ocean.

 The city gathers a significant portion of its resources from things that fall from the ocean above.